56592aya/DiSVIMMSB/README.md

 # DiSVIMMSB
-Stochastic Variational Inference MMSB for directed network
+This is a Julia implementation of the Stochastic Variational inference with Initialization algorithm from Gopalan et al 2013 for the case of directed networks.